 Michelle L. Lange, OTR/L, ABDA, ATP/SMS

-In our last blog, we discussed clinical indicators and contra-indicators to allowing movement into neck extension using a dynamic head support.
+In our last blog, we discussed clinical indicators and contra-indicators to allowing movement into neck extension using Dynamic Head Support Hardware.
 Dynamic movement in this area can protect the head support hardware from damage, limit client injury, and reduce overall extensor tone.
 How does design facilitate these goals?

 Dynamic Head Support and Range of Motion

 When a client extends at the neck, this movement may not occur with the head precisely in midline.
 Movement may include extension and rotation, making this movement more difficult to capture.
 The dynamic component must move in response to these multi-directional forces.
-Some dynamic components will not activate unless the client’s movement occurs in one primary plane.
+Some dynamic components will not activate unless the client’s movement occurs in one primary direction - posterior.
 The amount of resistance must be such that the client can move the dynamic component and yet still return to upright.
 The distance of movement is critical.
-Some dynamic head support hardware is designed to move a very small amount.
+Some Dynamic Head Support Hardware is designed to move a very small amount.
 This is appropriate for clients who have an adverse response to a greater degree of movement, such as a startle response.
 Other dynamic components move in a greater range to effectively diffuse extensor forces.

 Dynamic Head Support Requirements